Zero Waste Eyeliner and Mascara

 - 1 Tablespoon Activated Charcoal: bought in bulk at Rainbow

-- 1/2 Teaspoon of Shae Butter: bought in bulk at a local boutique
+- 1/2 Teaspoon of Shea Butter: bought in bulk at a local boutique

 - 1 Teaspoon of Bentonite Clay: bought in bulk at Rainbow

-- 2-3 Drops of Essential Oil: bought in small glass bottles
+- 2-3 Drops of Oil: like sweet almond or olive oil bought in glass bottles

-A NOTE ON ACTIVATED CHARCOAL: If you can’t buy activated charcoal in bulk.
-You can make it.
+A NOTE ON ACTIVATED CHARCOAL: If you can’t buy activated charcoal in bulk, you can make it.
 There are tutorials here and here.
-Or you can buy it in capsules at your local drug store.
-Or you can buy it loose.
-It’s shelf stable, so buy a large qty to reduce packaging.
+You can also buy it in capsules at your local drug store, or you can buy it loose.
+It’s shelf stable, so buy a large quantity to reduce packaging.
 I use it in a lot of beauty recipes like this face mask and my whitening toothpowder.